 Check the rules before you start fishing.
 Always get the latest from the MPI website or download the NZ Fishing Rules app.
 Once installed, the app will work without an internet connection.

-See our Guide to Fiordland (page 59) for more information and rules for fishing in Fiordland.
+See our User's Guide to the Fiordland Marine Area for more information and rules for fishing in Fiordland.

 - Fish in the outer fiords or on the coast whenever you can.
 These areas have more habitat and nutrients and therefore more fish.

 - Avoid anchoring when you’re fishing and spread out your fishing effort.

 - Secure your gear in bad weather so you don’t lose it or foul your propeller.

 - Use the right method/gear to catch the fish you are targeting.

 - Carefully return any undersized, unlawful or unwanted fish straight away.

 - Don’t take more bait fish than you will use – and make sure they are legal size.